microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 ### Task 2: Creating a key vault

 Next, we will create a key vault in Azure.
-For this lab scenario, since we are using a node-based app that connects to a MySQL database, we will  store the password of MySQL database as a secret in the key vault.
+For this lab scenario, we have a node app that connects to a MySQL database where we will store the password for the MySQL database as a secret in the key vault.

-1. If not already logged in, login to the [Azure Portal](https://portal.azure.com)
+1. If not already logged in, login to the [Azure Portal](https://portal.azure.com).

 1. Enter "Key vault" in the search field and press enter.
 Select **Key Vaults** under services.